sinistersnare/sinistersnare.github.io/content/post/02-rust-2019-wishlist.md

 On a personal note, my 2019 programming resolution is to start more serious work on compilers.
 I would love to help the compilers team on this effort!
 I hope 2019 can significantly improve the compilation story for Rust.

-# Type-Level Constants #
+# Generic Constants #

 This seems like a heavily requested feature in Rust.
 Many other posts have talked about this, so I will just leave it be.
-Type-level constants are high up on my Rust 2019 wishlist.
+Generic constants are high up on my Rust 2019 wishlist.
 I am not sure if type-level integers are enough, or we should be able to use any constant.
 Regardless, I have seen some great ideas that could use this feature.

 # More Work On Embedded #